-This Janome sewing machine was favored by our reviewers for its easy sewing and cute pincushion add-on.
-Our reviewers critiqued the LCD screen for being a little too small and dim but raved about other features like the stop/start button, which means you don’t even have to use the foot pedal.
-These factors helped it earn an A grade for overall ease of use.
-It got a B for sewing accuracy because some of our testers experienced puckering while using a decorative stitch on satin.
+The Janome JW8100 is a great sewing machine for easy sewing and it has a cute pincushion add-on.
+We found the LCD screen a little too small and dim but loved other features like the stop/start button, which means you don’t even have to use the foot pedal.
+We did experience some puckering while using a decorative stitch on satin, which was a common issue with many of the best sewing machines we tested.
 Unlike some machines, this Janome’s straight stitch was arrow-straight, even on denim.

 The stitch patterns are all preset in this sewing machine’s computer.
 To change the settings, you just select the stitch pattern you want from the key and enter the corresponding number into the machine.
 The settings are all predetermined so you don’t have to fiddle with stitch width and length yourself, but you do have the option if you want to customize a certain stitch.
 You can also change thread tension manually with the dial on the machine.